 Bridging expertise across disciplines within the academy, and with practitioners from outside institutions, remains ever more critical for developing dialogue in preparing younger generations to discuss today's global challenges to the understanding of culture, society, and history.
-As a researcher and educator interested in visual media, political theory, and gender studies, I often find myself working across professional contexts as a critic, editor, and translator.
+As a researcher and educator interested in visual media, political theory, and gender studies, I often find myself working across professional contexts.
 My work has brought me into conversation with scholars, researchers, students, artists, and community activists from the U.S. and East Central Europe, Ukraine, and Russia whose diverse interests often intersect in socially and politically meaningful ways.
 I regularly participate in projects and lectures for more general public audiences, in addition to specialized academic communities.
 I have organized and participated in events at institutions including N.Y.U., Harvard, U-Toronto, U-Michigan, Kyiv-Mohyla Academy, and the Lviv Center for Urban History, among others.
 For example, a conference I organized at University of Toronto Munk School of Global Affairs at the beginning of the war in Ukraine in 2016: Critical Contexts of the Ukraine Conflict: Uncommon Perspectives.

-I have always aimed to pursue and education that is rooted in public service; this has given me an appreciation and interest to the diverse cultures I communicate across daily in my professional activities.
+I have always aimed to pursue and education that is rooted in public service; this has given me an appreciation and interest for the diverse cultures I communicate across daily in my professional activities.
 For example, earlier, in 2010, I was selected by the U.S. Department of State for a competitive position to serve as a Delegate to the Transatlantic Young Leaders Conference in Prague, Czech Republic Nov.
 6-12.
 I served on the delegation dedicated to cultural and religious tolerance and diversity, along with other U.S. representatives from the academic, NGO, and government sectors.
 We continued to pursue dialogue in these areas alongside our peers from throughout Central and Eastern Europe.

 Mentorship is a cornerstone to sustaining education and creative communities.
-I regularly advise professional colleagues in different sectors, as well as graduates and undergraduates interested in pursuing international academic exchange opportunities.
-I have also designed and delivered workshops on digital media, and research methodologies, and also for one year served as a Training Specialist and consultant in U.S. Department of Homeland Security cyber-infrastructure.
+I regularly advise professional colleagues in different sectors, as well as graduates and undergraduates interested in pursuing international opportunities.
+I have designed and delivered workshops on digital media, and research methodologies, and also for one year served as a Training Specialist and consultant in U.S. Department of Homeland Security cyber-infrastructure.